Eighty-eight Buddhas Great Repentance Text: Background

-The first fifty-three Buddhas, from Namo Universal Light Buddha (Chinese:南無普光佛) to Namo King Forever Replete In All Dharmas Buddha (Chinese: 南無一切常滿王佛), are from Bhaiṣajyarājabhaiṣajyasamudagatabodhisattvasūtra.
+The first fifty-three Buddhas, from Universal Light Buddha (普光佛) to King Forever Replete In All Dharmas Buddha (一切常滿王佛), are from Bhaiṣajyarājabhaiṣajyasamudagatabodhisattvasūtra.
 According to the sutra, "If a good man, good woman, or all the other sentient beings get to hear the names of these fifty-three Buddhas, they will not fall into the evil destinies for hundreds, thousands, ten thousands millions of asamkhya kalpas.
 Any person chants the names of these fifty-three Buddhas will be able to see the Buddhas of the ten directions in every life afterwards.
 If any person makes prostration to the fifty-three Buddhas piously, offences such as the Four Great Prohibitions, the Five Great Misdeeds, and the defamation of Buddhist scriptures they committed will be eradicated and they can be cleansed.
 Thanks to the vows of these Buddhas, various serious offences mentioned above will all be completely wiped out in every thought."

-The other thirty-five Buddhas, from Shakyamuni Buddha (Chinese:南無釋迦牟尼佛) to King Precious Lotus Skillfully Dwelling Beneath the Sala Tree Buddha (Chinese: 南無寶蓮華善住娑羅樹王佛), are from Upāliparipṛcchā.
+The other thirty-five Buddhas, from Shakyamuni to King Precious Lotus Skillfully Dwelling Beneath the Sala Tree Buddha (寶蓮華善住娑羅樹王佛), are from Upāliparipṛcchā.
 According to the sutra, "If any Bodhisattva commits Five Avici Offenses, breaks the rules for expulsion from the Sangha (pārājika), commits the offence of monastic, commits offense against any pagoda or any monk, or commits other similar offences, such Bodhisattva should repent alone before the thirty-five Buddhas the serious offenses whole-heartedly day and night...
 If the Bodhisattva can recite the name of all the thirty-five Buddhas and always practice the Three Practices day and night, they can be free from offences, worries and regrets and get Samadhi."